 Chemical Composition of Cholesterol

-Cholesterol is an organic molecule.
-It is a sterol, a type of lipid.
+It is an organic molecule named sterol, a type of lipid.
 Cholesterol is biosynthesized by all animal cells and is an essential structural component of animal cell membranes.

 IUPAC ID: (3β)-cholest-5-en-3-ol